When your tiles are delivered

 If you have underfloor heating the underfloor heating will require to remain OFF for at least 2 weeks following the installation and until such time as the floor protection has been lifted.

 When the floor protection is no longer required, then the underfloor heating can be increased at 1 degree per day until the required temperature is reached (maximum recommended floor temperature 29 degrees C).

 Strathearn can provide appropriate breathable floor protection – please enquire.

 Maintenance & Protection

-See our Maintain you Floor page, for all information regarding maintaining your porcelain floor.
+See our Maintain Your Floor page, for all information regarding maintaining your porcelain or ceramic floor.